 A responsive design is the best option if you want to make sure it will show your website in a mobile friendly way, doesn’t matter which device or screen size your users use.
 Especially when your company reaches out to a larger target group, focus on this design.

 However, if you focus on one special target group which uses mostly one type of device and screen size, the adaptive design will be easier to make an option for you.
-With this you can make sure that your website looks good or minimally acceptable on different devices.
+With this you can make sure that your personal website looks good or minimally acceptable on different devices.
 You can save on designing and programming resources and focus on your main website.
 But take in mind that when you want to cover all the common screen sizes, you have to design 6 different layouts.

 If you want to take control over how the content is delivered on the most important devices, the adaptive design is probably the best solution for you.